JackSzwergold/Writing/memories/The Last Passover I Had With My Family.md

 After a few minutes things started to calm down.
 His hands were still on her, but at least was calm enought that I could walk past them and back to the living room.
 There I saw my niece curled up in a fetal position on the couch.
 I asked her if she was okay and she lifted her head: While she nodded her head to indicate she was okay, it was prety clear from the glistening of tears and redness in her cheeks she was anything but okay.

-I looked into the living room and saw the menagerie of “friends” my sister had.
-They sat their motionless like a bunch of dullards.
+I walked deeper iinto the living room and saw the menagerie of supposed “friends” my sister had.
+They all sat there motionless like a bunch of cows standing in a field.
 Not one of them stood up and said or did anything throughout this incident.
-Not when it started nor now when it ended.
+Not when it started or even now when it ended.
 They sat their patiently and obediently—not even asking me how I was doing or coming to comfort my niece—as violence occurred a room away from them.

 I looked at them, turned my head, found a seat and sat down to wait… To wait for my nephew to finally show up so we could all—as a “family”—celebrate the magic of Passover.